evangelia-mitsopoulou/restaurant-menu/README.md

 In the project directory, you can run:

-`npm start`
+`npm start` or `yarn start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-`npm run build`

-Builds the app for production to the `build` folder.<br>

 ## Project Architecture